-So medieval folk not only drank water, but put in place substantial infrastructure to supply it to the populace.
+So medieval folk not only drank water, but put in place the substantial infrastructure to supply it to the populace.

 There were also “masters of the conduits” who looked after the pipes, and more importantly ensured those who used the water paid for what they took.
 The rich could have their own pipes, while most people bought buckets of water supplied by water carriers (cobs).

-By 1600 there were some 4,000 water carriers in London, although a petition to Parliament around the late 16th century bemoaned the theft of water and how it deprived the “Company of poor Water Tankard Bearers” their income.
+By 1600 there were some 4,000 water carriers in London, although a petition to Parliament around the late 16th century bemoaned the theft of water and how it deprived the “Company of poor Water Tankard Bearers” of their income.

 So important were the conduits to early London life, than the one in Cornhill was for a while used as the point from which all distances to London were measured.
 The location of the conduit — and hence, the centre of old London — is still marked to this day on the site by a recently restored water pump.

 Just as the supply of clean water was seen as a commercially viable business, there were regulations about the use of dirty water.